 Likewise, if the kid is much taller than an average 11-year-old, then a 26-inch adult bike would be a better option.

 Testing out the different options can be a much better way of finding the right-sized bike for your kid.

-Yes, an 11-year-old can ride a 26 inch kid’s bike, and is also the recommended bike size, also factoring in for their growth spurts.
+Yes, an 11-year-old can ride a 26-inch kid’s bike, and is also the recommended bike size, also factoring in their growth spurts.

 Height is a better gauge when sizing bikes for kids and so test out the various sizes and see which one your child is confident and comfortable with.

 Confidence and comfort trump any other factor when deciding what size bike to go for.